Pakistan’s Imran Khan clings to power as support for ouster builds

 “I want to tell the speaker and the government — if they want to use force to delay the vote, they are violating the constitution,” Sharif said.

 The speaker’s decision sparked a shouting match in Parliament.
-Khan’s supporters yelled “turncoats” across the room, referring to politicians who have thrown their support behind the opposition in recent days, while opposition leaders chanted “vote, vote, vote!”
+Khan’s supporters yelled “turncoats” across the room, referring to politicians who have thrown their support behind the opposition in recent days, while opposition leaders chanted, “Vote, vote, vote!”

 Sharif is the younger brother of former prime minister Nawaz Sharif, who was ousted from power on corruption charges in 2017 and has since moved to London for medical treatment despite an ongoing case against him in Pakistan and calls for him to return and appear in court.